oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

   * The authorization or resource servers are limited to certain networks, the attackers is unable to access directly.

-How does an attack look like?
+The attack works as follows:

  1. The attacker obtains an authorization code by performing any of the attacks described above.